smsolivier/dissertation/topics.md

 	* point out correction terms are derivatives of VEF data => TSE
 	* provides systematic path to convert VEF to SMM
 * linearize IP, CG, RT, HRT
+* do VEF and SMM differ with second order accuracy in TDL?

 # Additional Results
 * effect of initial guess from outer iteration